guidokessels/wh-underworlds/docs/cards/honed-survival-instincts.md

 ![Honed Survival Instincts](https://warhammerunderworlds.com/wp-content/uploads/sites/6/2018/02/149_ENG.png)

-Score this in an end phase if no friendly figther was taken out of action in the preceding action phase
+Score this in an end phase if no friendly fighter was taken out of action in the preceding action phase

 Type: Objective